BerkeleyHCI/PolymorphicBlocks/getting-started.md

 And that's it for system-level (top-level, as opposed to library construction) PCB design!
 You can import the netlist into KiCad if you'd like.

-## Design Space Exploration

-Example: part selection.
-Inductor?

-Another example: effect of 0402/0603/ global component selection - class refinements

-Overview of selections

-## Defining Library Parts
-Continue to [part 2 of the tutorial](getting_started_library.md) on defining a library part.

-### Additional Resources
-If you want to some more complex examples of boards designed in this HDL, check out:
-- [LED Matrix](examples/test_ledmatrix.py): a charlieplexed LED matrix.
-  Ignore the implementation of the charlieplexing LED matrix library block for now, just look at the top-level design.
-- [Simon Game](examples/test_simon.py): an implementation of the Simon electronic game, that uses 12v dome buttons and includes the needed power conversion circuitry.
-- [CANdapter](examples/test_can_adapter.py): a USB to isolated CAN adapter, with a bunch of onboard LEDs and an LCD display.